mititelunk/fuzzy2cutie/README.md

 5) create function in the "PostgreSQL" (instruction in fuzzy2cutie.sql) write your FCL and SQL-script (like me);

-6) If you set "jFuzzyQt", then you read "INSTALL" and know about the "Optimization" for FCL.
+6) If you set "jFuzzyQt" (http://sourceforge.net/projects/jfuzzyqt/files/latest/download?source=files),

+then you read "INSTALL" and know about the "Optimization" for FCL.